DomoApps/domo-phoenix/domoapp-starter/README.md

 Before you can use `PhoenixChart` to graph your data, let's go over how it works. `PhoenixChart` requires the following parameters:
 1. Chart Type - [Choose a chart type](https://domoapps.github.io/domo-phoenix/#/domo-phoenix/charts) that will best visualize your data
 2. Data - A two dimentional Array of the data
-3. Options - Set the "Chart Options" [](https://domoapps.github.io/domo-phoenix/#/domo-phoenix/api)
+3. Options - Set the "Chart Properties" your Chart Type supports.
+A full list of properties can be found, per Chart Type, on the [Chart Specific Information](https://domoapps.github.io/domo-phoenix/#/domo-phoenix/properties) page of the documentation.

 ### Choose your Chart Type